Scottish Parliament Boundary Review 2: Revised Proposals

 The current Edinburgh Central caused one of the biggest shocks of 2016 when then-leader of the Scottish Conservatives Ruth Davidson gained it from the SNP.
 It also created one of the finest examples of failing to understand the nuances of AMS, as the SNP spent five years seething at the Greens for “splitting the vote”, when had the Greens not done so then (by sheer accident of the numbers) they would have lost out on the second Lothian MSP they were proportionally entitled to in the resulting SNP overhang.
 It was a hard-fought battleground in 2021, with the SNP eventually prevailing quite comfortably.

 This is barely that seat.
 From the current Edinburgh Central this does indeed contain the city centre, both Old and New Towns, as well as Tollcross, Canongate, and what the map I’m referring to simply calls “Southside”.
-It also gains Merchiston, Marchmont and Morningside from However, it loses the Murrayfield area to the redrawn Edinburgh North Western and Gorgie to Edinburgh South Western, whilst the Craigleith, Comely Bank and Stockbridge areas all go to the new Edinburgh Northern.
+It also gains Merchiston, Marchmont and Morningside from Edinburgh Southern.
+However, it loses the Murrayfield area to the redrawn Edinburgh North Western and Gorgie to Edinburgh South Western, whilst the Craigleith, Comely Bank and Stockbridge areas all go to the new Edinburgh Northern.
 On the face of it, this version becomes an SNP-Labour marginal, with the Conservatives nowhere to be seen.

 That is not, however, the full story, as at this point the Greens return to the stage.
 Don’t let the 6.4% there fool you, as that is only coming from the half of the seat drawn from the existing version.
 Not only was that highly tactically pressured, it also means there’s a big auld 0 for the portions coming from the current Edinburgh Southern.
 If you look at the map from the 2022 local elections, all bar two of the Edinburgh polling districts the Greens won in 2022 are in this ward.
 In fact, of the districts making up this new seat, the 2022 votes here were 25.6% Green, 22.0% SNP and 20.9% Labour.
 With Glasgow Kelvin shattered beyond winnability, this could now be the Greens’ best shot at a constituency breakthrough.